ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 composer require ph4r05/laravel-queue-database-ph4
 ```

+Benefits:

+ - No need for explicit transactions.
+Single query auto-commit transactions are OK.
+ - No DB level locking, thus no deadlocks.
+Works also with databases without deadlock detection (older MySQL).
+ - Job executed exactly once (as opposed to pessimistic default DB locking)
+ - High throughput.
+ - Tested with MySQL, PostgreSQL, Sqlite.

+Cons:
+ - Job ordering can be slightly shifted with multiple workers (reordering 0-70 in 10 000 jobs)

 ## Conclusion

 - Pessimistic approach as implemented now can execute some jobs multiple times due to deadlock and delete fail.